Lee Beom-seok (prime minister)

 Lee Beom-seok (October 20, 1900 – May 11, 1972), also known by his art name Cheolgi, was a Korean independence activist who served as the prime minister of South Korea from 1948 to 1950.
-He also headed the Korean National Youth Association.
+During the Japanese rule of Korea, he participated in the armed independence movement in Northeast China and served as the Chief of Staff of the Korean Liberation Army.
+He headed the Korean National Youth Association after the nation's independence.
+Upon the establishment of the government of the Republic of Korea in 1948, he served as the first Prime Minister and the Minister of National Defense.

 Early life

 Lee Beom-seok on October 20, 1900, was born in Seoul, Korean Empire.
-Lee's father was an officer.
+His father, Lee Mun-ha, was a government official.
 He was a descendant of Sejong the Great's son Gwangpyeong Daegun.

 Career in exile

 Lee and thousands of other Korean independence activists went into exile in the Republic of China after the violent suppression by the Japanese of the March First Movement.

 In 1919, he started studying at the Shinheung military academy, which was created to build an army to fight for independence.
 Soon after, Lee fought in the Battle of Cheongsanni, a six-day engagement in eastern Manchuria.

 In 1941, he served as a general and chief of staff in the Korean Liberation Army, the army of the Provisional Government of the Republic of Korea.
 He was also instrumental in negotiating with the US Office of Strategic Services to create the Eagle Project, a joint mission with the Provisional Government to infiltrate occupied Korea during World War II.

 In 1945, Lee attempted to return to Korea but was forced to remain in exile in China.